 - it’s documented by your official medical records.

 In contrast, cancer is no longer pre-existing if, after your doctor has pronounced you cancer-free or cured, you have gone five years without any signs, symptoms, testing, or treatment (other than routine follow-up appointments).

 Active vs. maintained

-A condition is considered active and medical bills cannot be shared if you have experienced any signs or symptoms either before or at the time of joining CHM (regardless of whether or not you’ve received a diagnosis) and your condition actively needs treatment other than with maintenance (routine) medications.
+A condition is considered active—and medical bills are ineligible for sharing—if you have experienced any signs or symptoms either before or at the time of joining CHM (regardless of whether or not you’ve received a diagnosis) and/or your condition actively needs treatment other than with maintenance (routine) medications.

 If there is any question about whether you’re in an active incident, CHM will request your official medical records.

-CHM Gold level members can receive assistance with medical bills for maintained pre-existing conditions according to the following schedule:
+CHM Gold and CHM SeniorShare™ members can receive assistance with medical bills for maintained pre-existing conditions according to the following schedule: